ACS certification

 • a badge to illustrate your commitment to professional competence and ethical practice

-• liability insurance for services performed for clients and customers on an independent basis, or on behalf of an employer
+• liability insurance for services performed for clients and customers as an independently practising professional, or on behalf of an employer

 Did you know?

 ACS was the first computer society to be accredited under the International Professional Practice Partnership (IP3).
-As an ACS Certified Professional, you can use the post-nominal IP3P and download the applicable logo below for your business stationery.
+As a CP, you can use the post-nominal IP3P and download the applicable logo below for your business stationery.

 Certifications to promote your skillset